 Advanced knee exercises

-Later stage or advanced knee exercises are more useful and sports specific.
-The aim is to repair full strength and flexibility to the joint and return the athlete to full training and race.
+Later stage or The aim is to repair full strength and flexibility to the joint and return the athlete to full training and race.

 General post-surgical guidelines